aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/columns/add/_index.md

 | **updateReference** | boolean | query    | When **true**, cell references are updated to reflect the insertion. |
 | **folder**          | string  | query    | Path to the folder containing the workbook.                          |
 | **storageName**     | string  | query    | Name of the storage service.                                         |

+**Notes**

+- The `columnIndex` must be between 0 and the current number of columns in the worksheet.
+Inserting beyond the existing range will automatically expand the sheet.
+- Inserting multiple columns (`totalColumns` > 1) shifts existing columns to the right.
+- The `updateReference` flag defaults to `false`; set to `true` to update formulas and named ranges.

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PutInsertWorksheetColumns) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.